science-machine/biomlbench/biomlbench/tasks/proteingym-dms/MYO3_YEAST_Tsuboyama_2023_2BTT_indels/description.md

 ## Evaluation

-Your model will be evaluated on the Spearman correlation between the predicted fitness scores and the true fitness scores for each of the sequences in `data.csv`.
+Your model will be evaluated using the Spearman correlation between the predicted fitness scores and the true fitness scores for each of the sequences in `data.csv`.